 In a very limited number of NIPP testing cases, an indisputable result might not be attainable due to the absence of fetal free-floating DNA.
 In those cases we will provide you an additional test kit after two weeks (after the mother is at least nine weeks into the pregnancy).
 This means you will need to acquire other blood samples from a medical professional.

 Our non-invasive (NIPP) testing can done as early as 7 weeks into your pregnancy.

 Yes!
 This testing is a great option for expectant parents who have become pregnant after undergoing fertility treatment.

 There are an increasing numbers of babies born as a result of in vitro fertilization (IVF) or surrogacy.
 Our DNA testing will give you confirmation and peace of mind as to the biological identity of an unborn child’s father.

-We have seen that, while mistakes are uncommon, during the fertilization process occurring in a clinic or hospital, there is a small risk of the wrong sperm sample being used.
+Although infrequent, we’ve observed a slight risk of using the incorrect sperm sample during the fertilization process at clinics or hospitals.
 When this does happen, the sperm donor may not be the biological father of the child.

-Our prenatal paternity test can help ensure any errors are identified before the baby is born.
+Our prenatal paternity test can identify the father before the baby is born, providing assurance and accuracy.